How to Build a Month of Meal Prep With Premium Ground Meat

 Format 6: The Stir-Fry and Bowl

-Bison Ground in an Asian-inspired bowl is one of the highest-frequency formats in the Margaret meal prep rotation.
+Bison Ground in an Asian-inspired bowl is one of the most popular meals in rotation for health-focused households.
 Brown in Bison Tallow at medium-high heat, season with tamari, ginger, and sesame, serve over cauliflower rice or steamed greens.
 Under 15 minutes from frozen thaw to table.
-The leanness of bison makes it the cleanest fast-cook format in the rotation.
+The leanness of bison makes it the super clean and quick to cook.

 Format 7: The Nose-to-Tail Protocol Meal

-Bison Primal Burger Blend with Organs in a simple preparation — browned in tallow, seasoned with salt — is the highest-nutrient-density meal in the rotation.
+Bison Primal Burger Blend with Organs in a simple preparation: browned in tallow, seasoned with salt.
+This is the highest-nutrient-density meal in the rotation.
 Liver, heart, and kidney blended at ratios that deliver the organ nutrition without overwhelming the flavor.
 For the carnivore or ancestral diet buyer, this is the weekly protocol meal that covers B12, CoQ10, Vitamin A, copper, and folate in a single serving.

 5. The Weekly Batch Cook: One Session, Seven Days of Premium Protein